1,000+ Opportunities

 Save a search for “Illinois Department of Natural Resources (IDNR) Division of Education” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: K-12 schools in Illinois.
-Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: K-12 schools in Illinois.
+Confirm the full requirements in the official notice before applying.

-The current target date is December 2, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for 2027 Illinois Schoolyard Habitat Action Grant are due December 2, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.

 2026-2027 IDNR Historic Sites Field Trip Grant is a grant from the Illinois Department of Natural Resources that funds school field trips to Illinois state historic sites during the 2026-2027 academic year.
 The program reimburses transportation costs to help Illinois classrooms visit sites such as Lincoln's New Salem and Fort de Chartres.
 Eligible applicants are Illinois K-12 public and private schools.
 Reimbursements of up to $150 per trip are available, with priority given to schools with higher percentages of low-income students.
 Applications open in fall 2026.